 Audit Committee Charter

 1.0 Membership.
 The Audit Committee shall consist of three (3) or more directors who meet the audit committee independence, financial literacy and financial expertise requirements of the New York Stock Exchange.
 The members of the Audit Committee shall be elected by the Board of Directors, upon recommendation of the Nominating and Corporate Governance Committee, to serve at the pleasure of the Board of Directors.
 The Board of Directors shall designate a chairman from among the membership of the Audit Committee.
 Upon recommendation by the Nominating and Corporate Governance Committee, the Board of Directors may remove any member of the Audit Committee at any time.
 Vacancies on the Audit Committee shall be filled by the Board of Directors.

 2.0 Purpose.
-The purpose of the Audit Committee shall be to assist the Board of Directors in fulfilling its oversight responsibilities relating to (i) the financial condition of the Corporation, (ii) the integrity of the Corporation’s financial statements, (iii) the Corporation’s compliance with legal and regulatory requirements, (iv) the qualifications, independence and performance of the Corporation’s independent auditors and (v) the performance of the Corporation’s internal audit function, and (vi) strategy matters not covered by the Board of Directors or as requested by the Board of Directors, risks and opportunities to the strategy, and strategic decisions regarding the portfolio of business and investments.
+The purpose of the Audit Committee shall be to assist the Board of Directors in fulfilling its oversight responsibilities relating to (i) the financial condition of the Corporation, (ii) the integrity of the Corporation’s financial statements, (iii) the Corporation’s compliance with legal and regulatory requirements, (iv) the qualifications, independence and performance of the Corporation’s independent auditors, (v) the performance of the Corporation’s internal audit function, and (vi) strategy matters not covered by the Board of Directors or as requested by the Board of Directors, risks and opportunities to the strategy, and strategic decisions regarding the portfolio of business and investments.
 The Audit Committee shall, except when such powers are by statute or regulation reserved to the Board of Directors, possess and may exercise the powers of the Board of Directors relating to all accounting and auditing matters for the Corporation.
 All action by the Audit Committee shall be reported to the Board of Directors at its meeting next succeeding such action.

 3.0 Responsibilities.
 In order to achieve the purpose outlined in this charter, the Audit Committee shall be assigned the following responsibilities: